PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_06_CrispDM.md

 </div>

 ## 5) In-Class discussion
-At 16:30, we'll all get together in Datalab to discuss our progress and reflect on today activities.
+At 16:30, we'll all get together in Datalab to reflect back on the block all together!.

 Tomorrow, we will just work on our dashboard and provide with some more advanced Power BI material!